christianhujer/cornichon-dart/README.md

 * Partial - Some components are implemented in Dart
 * Custom - Something that looks like Cucumber from the outside but isn't really following the Cucumber way

-Currently, `cucumber-dart` is _Custom_.
+Currently, `cornichon-dart` is what from the perspective of Cucumber would be called a _Custom_ implementation.
-But the idea is to turn Cucumber-Dart into Full implementation.
+The idea is to turn Cornichon-Dart into a full Cucumber implementation over time.